skorasaurus/sotmus2014/readme.md

-Links for slides, URLs mentioned in presentations, Birds in a Feather Sessions, and Lightning talks
+A collection of slides, URLs mentioned in presentations, Birds in a Feather Sessions, and Lightning talks at SOTM-US 2014.

+The github repo for this is at: https://github.com/skorasaurus/sotmus2014/  Corrections and additions welcome.

 Videos available at: [SOTM website](http://stateofthemap.us/schedule/)